 Your application must include:

-- The application form and written responses to seven essay questions;
+- The application form and written responses to seven short essay questions;

 - Official academic transcripts from all previous institutions of higher learning;

 You may include a design portfolio, but that is optional.
-Conway will schedule a personal interview with faculty at the school once the application is complete.
+Conway will schedule a personal interview with faculty once the application is complete.

 When to apply

-We strongly encourage prospective applicants to visit the school, either during a scheduled information session or at another time, before taking the time to complete the written application.
-This provides an opportunity to talk with students, review student work, speak with faculty and learn about school philosophy and operations.
+We encourage prospective applicants to learn more about the school, either during a scheduled information session or at another time, before taking the time to complete the written application.
+We are happy to provide opportunities to talk with students and alums, review student work, speak with faculty and learn about school philosophy and operations.
 Interviews may be scheduled subsequently.

 Notification of acceptance

-Conway will notify the applicant of the admissions decision by mail, usually within several weeks of the interview.
-If an application is received after the next class is filled, it will be held for review in the event that a vacancy occurs, or the application can be applied to the following academic year.
+After the interview, Conway will notify the applicant of the admissions decision.
+If an application is received after the class is filled, the application can be applied to the following academic year.

 Once accepted, we send an enrollment agreement to be signed by the prospective student.
-This agreement, accompanied by a deposit, admits the applicant to full participation in the activities of the school for the school year.
-The academic term begins the day after Labor Day, and classes are held through late June (with the exception of a two-week break in late December and a two-week spring break).
+This agreement, accompanied by a $750 deposit, admits the applicant to full participation in the activities of the school for the school year.
+The academic term begins the day after Labor Day, and classes are held through late June (with the exception of a two-week winter break and a two-week spring break).
 Students must complete all academic and project work before graduation.